yhoogstrate/flaimapper/README.md

 	    -o results_flaimapper.tabular.txt \
 	    alignment_02.bam

-Remark that the backslashes are used to continue at the next line and can be removed when the command is written on a single line.
+Remark that the backslashes are used to make the command continue at the next line and they can be removed when the command is written on a single line.

+#### The "<CODE>\-\-mask</CODE>"-argument

 The BAM (and SAM) alignment formats are tabular file formats that store a reads absolute start position, and a formal description of how the alignment proceeds.
 This also includes the reads sequence and can be provided with a quality score.

-#### The "<CODE>\-\-mask</CODE>"-argument

-The BAM/SAM format describes the alignment of a read to a so called *Reference sequence*.
+The BAM/SAM format describes the alignment of a read in relation to a so called *Reference sequence*.
 It is very important to understand this, because the reference sequences may have a different meaning in the two proposed types of experiments.

  - In case you <U>align to a reference genome</U> (e.g. hg19), each *Reference sequence* represents a chromsome (or a contig).
 Within this chromosome, multiple ncRNAs can be located.
  - In case you <U>align to ncRNAdb09</U>, each *Reference sequence* represents exactly one mature ncRNA.

 The consequence of this is that FlaiMapper must know where in which Reference sequence the ncRNAs are located.
-In FlaiMapper these so called MASK locations are given as GTF/GFF files with the '<CODE>\-m</CODE>' or '<CODE>\-\-mask</CODE>' argument.
+In FlaiMapper these so called MASK regions are provided as GTF/GFF files with the '<CODE>\-m</CODE>' or '<CODE>\-\-mask</CODE>' argument.
 For alignment to reference genome hg19, you have to provide the following argument:

 	flaimapper -m ncrnadb09_hg19.gtf [...]

-In ncRNAdb09 each Reference sequence represent exactly single ncRNA.
+In ncRNAdb09, each Reference sequence represent exactly single ncRNA.
-Therefore, the provided MASK for ncRNAdb09, describes per ncRNA one (entire) reference sequence.
+Therefore, the provided MASK for ncRNAdb09 describes only one ncRNA per (entire) reference sequence.

 For alignment to ncRNAdb09, you have to provide the following argument: